 as security for Lessee's faithful performance of Lessee's obligations hereunder.
 If Lessee fails to pay rent or other charges due hereunder, or otherwise defaults with respect to any provision of the Lease, Lessor may use, apply, or retain all or any portion of said deposit for the payment of any rent or other charge in default or for the payment of any other sum for which Lessor may become obligated by reason of Lessee's default, or to compensate Lessor for any lose or damage which Lessor may suffer thereby.
 If Lessor so uses or applies all or any portion of said deposit, Lessee shall within ten (10) days after written demand therefor deposit cash with Lessor in an amount sufficient to restore said deposit to the full amount hereinabove stated, and Lessee's failure to do so shall be a material breach of this Lease.
 Lessor shall not be required to keep said deposit separate from its general accounts.
-If Lesser's option, to theretofore been applied by Lessor, shall be returned, without payment of interest or other increment for its use, to Lessee (or, at Lessor's option, to the last assignee, if any, of Lessee's interest hereunder) at the expiration of the Term and after Lesse has vacated the Premises.
-Any mortgage of Lessor, purchaser of the Project, or beneficiary of a deed of trust shall be relieved and released from any obligation to return said deposit in the event such mortgagee, beneficiary of deed of trust or purchaser becomes the owner of the Project by reason of foreclosure or trustee's sale unless said deposit shall have been actually delivered to such mortgagee, beneficiary of deed of trust or purchaser of any mort of the project immediately prior to acquisition of title by such mortgagee, beneficiary of deed of trust or purchaser of any obligation hereins or the relive the person or entity who owned the Project immediately prior to acquisition of title by such mortgagee, beneficiary of deed of trust or purchaser of any obligation hereins or purchaser of any obligation hereins or purchaser of any obl
+If Lessee performs all of Lesses's obligations hereunder, said deposit, or so much thereof as has not theretofore been applied by Lessor, shall be returned, without payment of interest or other increment for its use, to Lessee (or, at Lessor's option, to the last assignee, if any, of Lessee's interest hereunder) at the expiration of the Term and after Lessee has vacated the Premises.
+Any mortgagee of Lessor, purchaser of the Project, or beneficiary of a deed of trust shall be relieved and released from any obligation to return said deposit in the event such mortgagee, beneficiary of deed of trust or purchaser becomes the owner of the Project by reason of foreclosure or trustee's sale (including deed in lieu thereof) or proceeding in lieu of foreclosure or trustee's sale unless said deposit shall have been actually delivered to such mortgagee, beneficiary of deed of trust or purchaser beneficiary of deed of trust or purchaser.
+Such release, however, shall not relieve the person or entity who owned the Project immediately prior to acquisition of title by such mortgagee, beneficiary of deed of trust or purchaser of an